-clusterctl describe cluster command provides an “at glance” view of a Cluster API cluster designed
+clusterctl describe cluster command provides an “at a glance” view of a Cluster API cluster designed

 to help the user in quickly understanding if there are problems and where.